 - Typing and selecting a new address in the search field will move the marker to the new location.

 - To clear the marker, click Clear, or uncheck the Address search results box from the map layers button .

 To remove any of the above map layers from the map display, use the dropdown menu from the map layers button .
 For more information, see Map settings.

-You can access the Dashboard main menu by clicking on the map.
+You can access the Dashboard main menu by clicking the menu button in the upper left corner.

 The Dashboard main menu